hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-claim-airdrop.md

 - `TokenClaimAirdrop` transaction containing pending airdrops entries which do not exist in state should fail
 - `TokenClaimAirdrop` transaction not signed by the account referenced by a `receiver_id` for each entry in the pending airdrops list should fail
 - `TokenClaimAirdrop` transaction with a `sender_id` account that does not have sufficient balance of the claimed token should fail
+- Given the feature flag for `TokenClaimAirdrop` is disabled then any `TokenClaimAirdrop` transaction should fail with `NOT_SUPPORTED`